 Freshman Scholarship - Certificate of Merit Award Winners.

-Calvin College offers a scholarship of \$150 per semester for two semesters to each high school graduate who wins a National Merit Scholarship Corporation Certificate of Merit.
-The winner of such an award who seeks to qualify for the scholarship must notify the Chairman of the Scholarship Committee, no later than April 20 of the year in which he is applying for admission, that he has received the award.
+Calvin College offers one of the Calvin College Scholarships described above to each high school graduate who has received a National Merit Scholarship Corporation Certificate of Merit, provided he or she is a graduate of a Christian High School and/or a member of the Christian Reformed Church and has satisfied the other conditions for receiving a College Scholarship described above.
+The winner of such a certificate who seeks to qualify for the scholarship must notify the Chairman of the Scholarship Committee not later than April 20 of the year in which he is applying for admission and must present a copy of the certificate to the Scholarship Committee.
 Winners of Letters of Commendation are not eligible.